HussainAlAradi/Std/README.md

 *HussainAlAradi.ha@Gmail.com // Google Gmail

+Developer Guidelines

+*Code Samples:

+As much as possible, code should be copy-paste runnable, which indicates that a reader should be able to run it by simply pasting a sample of it into a blank unit test.

+code should be as simple as possible.

+*Code Format:

+Each line should have a single code command.

+Each block of code should have a two-line margin from other code blocks.

+Note: no need to do formatting manually.
+You can use the predefined formatter.

+*Code-other notes:
+The variable names should be meaningful and gives idea about the usage of the variable.

+*Developers’ Interaction:
+Developers should be communicating with each other through email or MS Teams.

+*Bug Report:
+Points to consider:

+- Title: Keep it short and specific.
+Clearly summarize what the bug is.

+- Summary: If title is not enough, include where, when and how the bug occurred.

+- Visual proof: Screenshot or video helps the developer understand the problem faster.

+- Expected vs actual result: Keep it short and specific.

+- Steps to reproduce: Include the steps that created the bug.

+- Environment: Include critical info like browser, operating system, screen size and zoom level.

+- Console log: Identify the root of the problem.

+- Source URL: To help developer spot the issue faster.

+- Severity / priority: Impact level on your product / how fast it should be investigated.

+- Advanced info: reporter name, assignee, due date, customer /user conversation.

+Note: Do not make it harder to spot the issue by adding unhelpful information.
+Avoid duplicates.

 Maintaining FAQS

 here you will find answers to most of the questions, and please don't feel shy or hesitate to ask(https://github.com/HussainAlAradi/Std/blob/main/FAQ.org)